daviduster/mammogram-mass-classifier/README.md

 ## Compile report

-I have a report about the practice written in latex, you can compile it with pdflatex or just use the Makefile (maybe install some missing packages with tlmgr).
+You can see the [report](report.pdf) about the practice in a pdf format written in latex, also in this repo.
+You can compile it with pdflatex (just use the Makefile but maybe is necesary to install some missing packages with tlmgr).
 The report is in Spanish.